peteroupc/peteroupc.github.io/colorgen.md

   is 0 or greater and 1 or less.
 - A component variously called "value" or "brightness" is the distance of the color from black and is 0 or greater and 1 or less.

 The following pseudocode converts colors between RGB and HSV.
-Each RGB color is in 0-1 format.
 The transformation is independent of RGB color space, but should be done using [_linearized RGB_ colors](#Linearized_and_Companded_RGB).

     METHOD RgbToHsv(rgb)